 Possible Types of Data Leakage

-- Ill-intentional or malicious internal employees: Data leakages are not only done using through online mediums, electronic communication and services, and emails.
+- Ill-intentional or malicious internal employees: Data leakages are not only done using online mediums, electronic communication and services, and emails.
 A vast majority of such crimes are done by someone who is someone internal member of the organization who has ill intentions or plans or who might sell the internal organization's data to third-party or rival ventures.
 Such type of data leakage is termed as data exfiltration.

 - Malicious intent in Electronic communication: Various firms and organizations allow access to instant messaging services, chat rooms, cloud, and other social networking sites as a part o their daily role.
 But the problem is, these platforms and services residing over the internet are capable of transferring files.
 Cybercriminals target these services and such employees with malware or malicious links.
-The employee might open these links which will let the malware come to your system by a drive-by-download mechanism.
-This may now periodically keep on sending sensitive information to the cybercriminal remotely, who is residing on the other side of the globe.
+The employee might open these links, which will let the malware come to your system by a drive-by-download mechanism.
+This may now periodically keep sending sensitive information to the cybercriminal remotely, who is residing on the other side of the globe.
 These types of data leakage programs work in the background without letting users know about their existence.

 - Physical data leakage: Data leakage may also be possible if any ill intentional employee steals or overlook any information or act as a legitimate user and access to the system for stealing (using flash drives) or uploading any file on cloud storage just by lending their system for a few minutes.
 The possibilities are endless.